Officials: US missile defense test failed in Hawaii

 Wednesday's trial was also, in part, an effort to test new defense concepts as the missile was launched from the shore rather than the Navy Aegis warships that have carried earlier versions of the projectile for several years.

-Japan is planning to buy the Aegis Ashore land based system to boost its own defenses against North Korea.
+Japan is planning to buy the Aegis Ashore land-based system to boost its own defenses against North Korea.

 The United States did successfully intercept a medium-range ballistic missile off the coast of Hawaii in an August 2017 test.